tylbrwn/Macronutrient-counter-ai/README.md

 # Macronutrients-counter-ai
 IT Project

-In this project we are going to make an AI Macronutrient counter.
+In this project we made an AI Macronutrient counter.
 The goal is to put food in front of the camera and have the model recognize the food and use Groq's Llama-3.1-8b-instant model to find the macronutrients and display them onto a LED screen.

 Download food recognition model from HuggingFace: